How to Apply?

-Include a scanned copy of your transcripts with your online application, then arrange for an official copy to be sent to graduate admissions after you receive an offer of admission.
+Scanned copy of your college transcripts with your online application, then arrange for an official copy to be sent to us after you receive an offer of admission.

 Letters of Recommendation

-Three letters of recommendation are required for Rhetoric and Writing (Ph.D.).
-You can include your references’ email addresses in your online application, or have them send paper copies directly to Graduate School.
+Three letters of recommendation are required for Rhetoric and Writing (Ph.D.)
+You can include references/recommedations email addresses in your online application.

 Letter of Interest and Curriculum Vitae

-A letter of interest (3-5 pages) is required by the Rhetoric and Writing Program, along with your latest Curriculum Vitae.
+A letter of interest (250-500 words) is required by the Department of English along with your latest Curriculum Vitae.